-There is no fixed plan that can account for all of the twists and turns that 2020 has taken.
-But, you still have goals.
-You still want to grow and improve as an athlete.
-So what can you do if you’ve been following a plan that just isn’t working for your life?
+There was no fixed plan that could have accounted for all of the twists and turns that 2020 took, and still none to take us into this year’s racing season — whatever that will look like.
+But you have goals, and you still want to grow and improve as an athlete.
+So what can you do if you’ve been following a plan that just isn’t helping you achieve those aspirations?

-With a greatly altered 2020 racing season and ongoing uncertainties about the race season to come in 2021, now is a good time to consider (or re-consider) the value of hiring an endurance coach to help you answer that question.
+With a greatly altered 2020 racing season and ongoing uncertainties about this year’s racing season, now is a good time to consider (or re-consider) the value of hiring an endurance coach to help you answer that question.

 First, let’s start with a foundational description of what an endurance coach does.
 Generally speaking, a coach helps an athlete prepare for their optimal performance, through strategic training, analysis and insights, accountability, and support.
 Usually, all of this is geared toward a specific event – you know, like a race.